fmrtl73/pxdocs/content/key-management/kubernetes-secrets/pvc-encryption-using-CSI/_index.md

 You can encrypt volumes by allowing your users to specify encryption keys in their PVCs.
 Using this method, each PVC will use its own key for encryption.
 Follow the steps below to create two PVCs which use different passphrases for encryption:

-#### Step 1: Create two kubernetes secrets which will be used for two different PVCs
+#### Step 1: Create two Kubernetes secrets which will be used for two different PVCs

 Enter the following `kubectl create secret generic` command for your first PVC, specifying your own passphrase in `mysecret-passcode-for-encryption` which will encrypt the PVC: